department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/usability-testing/2022-11-Blind-Low-vision/Research-plan.md

-* Identify pain points for Veterans using assistive tech navigating the app.
+* Identify pain points as well as accessibility issues for blind and low vision Veterans who are assistive technology users (AT) as they navigate through the app.
-* Surface new accessibility issues.
-* Establish foundational knowledge of patterns and differences in experience across a diversity of mobile assistive technology users.
+* Establish foundational knowledge of patterns and differences in the experience across a diversity of mobile assistive technology users.
-* Identify the value the mobile app provides to blind users versus other digital products in the VA ecosystem.
+* Identify the value the mobile app provides to blind and low users versus other digital products in the VA ecosystem.

 ## Outcome

-The findings from this research will help our team understand how accessible our current app experience is.
-We’ll use these findings to plan future iterations.
+The findings from this research will help our team understand how accessible our current app experience is for blind and low vision Veterans.
+We’ll use these findings to plan future iterations to continuously improve the app's overall accessibility.

 ## Research Questions